BassJamm/The-IT-Knowledge-base/docs/Azure/Infrastructure/Update AVD Image.md

 ## High level Overview

-:::caution This document covers a Shared Image Gallary deployment approach.
+:::caution This document covers a Shared Image Gallery deployment approach.
 There are other options for the deployment of VMs as Session Hosts, you can find out more information here, [Operating systems and licenses | Microsoft doc](https://learn.microsoft.com/en-us/azure/virtual-desktop/prerequisites#operating-systems-and-licenses).
 :::